cy2301/seam-carve/README.md

 # seam-carve
-An attempt at the seam carving algorithm using C++
+An attempt in C++ at the seam carving algorithm for class work and dynamic memory practice.